 Nature Conservation Research Grants

 The long standing Conservation Biology Grant, now known as the VONOW CONSERVATION BIOLOGY GRANT aims to assist honours and post-graduate student research into aspects of conservation biology in South Australia.
-The new NEAGLES GRANT is being established to honour the late Nicolas Neagle (1959-2023), a conservation advocate, researcher, surveyor and protector.
-Stay tuned for more information on this grant opportunity available in April 2023.
+The new NEAGLE’S GRANT established to honour the late Nicolas Neagle (1959-2023), a conservation advocate, researcher, surveyor and protector.
+The NCS is very proud to be able to offer this new grant opportunity focused on South Australian research supporting ecosystem resilience, and habitat restoration.

 Vonow Conservation Biology Grant